 1. Check the Governing Documents

-An association’s governing documents will clearly outline the HOA budgeting process as well as the scope of legal authority the board has.
-These documents will also iterate the HOA’s maintenance obligations, which should inform what vendors the board must hire.
+Part of HOA budget best practices is checking the governing documents.
+These will clearly outline the HOA budgeting process as well as the scope of legal authority the board has.
+They will also iterate the HOA’s maintenance obligations, which should inform what vendors the board must hire.
 Since the CC&Rs and bylaws can be fairly complicated and comprehensive, it is a good idea to draft a summary containing specific budgeting requirements.

 2. Rely on a Budget Committee